iams3cond/misc/assignments/assignment2/handout.md

 <img src="https://github.com/dtwelch/misc/blob/master/assignments/assignment2/figures/skewed.png" width="650">

-When BSTs become skewed, we lose the log-based performance normally offered by tree like structures.
-To prevent this, a class of BSTs referred to as self balancing search trees were devised to keep the left and right subtrees "balanced", thus allowing one to retain the desired performance characteristics.
+When BSTs become skewed, we lose the clean and fast log-based performance we would normally see under different configurations of the tree.
+To address this, a class of BSTs referred to as self balancing search trees were devised to guarantee that left and right subtrees remain balanced, thus allowing one to retain the desired performance characteristics.

 AVL trees are merely one specific means of addressing this problem (there are numerous [others](https://en.wikipedia.org/wiki/Self-balancing_binary_search_tree)).
 Named after